trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 ------------------

-Presto supports reading and writing encrypted data in S3 using both server-side encryption with S3 managed keys and client-side encryption using either the Amazon KMS or a software plugin to manage AES encryption keys.
+Trino supports reading and writing encrypted data in S3 using both server-side encryption with S3 managed keys and client-side encryption using either the Amazon KMS or a software plugin to manage AES encryption keys.